-Seattle to protect Showbox music hall from redevelopment for at least 6 more months
+Seattle to protect Showbox from redevelopment for at least 6 more months

 Were the department to recommend permanently including the Showbox building in the historic district, the city would need to complete an environmental review.
 The earliest the council could vote would be next January, according to a staff memo.

 During a public-comment period, Showbox worker Misha Dumois urged the council to remember other old theaters lost to the wrecking ball.
-She said Monday’s extension “could be the difference” between rescuing and losing the music hall.
+She said Monday’s extension “could be the difference” between rescuing and losing another beloved venue.

 Councilmember Lisa Herbold, who championed the legislation, said cultural spaces such as the Showbox “drive economic growth” and make Seattle a vibrant city.